LiskArchive/lisk-sdk-examples/guides/07-ui-boilerplate/hello_frontend/README.md

 # Steps to re-create the Hello UI template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Semantic UI](https://semantic-ui.com/introduction/getting-started.html).

-- In the `hello` directory, run the following command: to bootstrap a react app:
+- In the `hello` directory, run the following command to bootstrap a react app:
 ```
 npx create-react-app hello_frontend
 ```

-- Install other dependencies
+- Install other dependencies:
 ```
 npm install semantic-ui-react semantic-ui-css
 npm i react-router